anna-joe-0305/SURF/README.md

 - Download the [example video]
 - Start with SURF_main.m
 - Adjust path and filename of the video
+- Open SURF_textfile_reader.m and adjust timesteps (time delay between frames in the video) and measurements of the channel for correct calculation of the flow rate

 Running SURF_main.m will call the functions SURF_video_reader.m and SURF_textfile_reader.m in that order.

 The results will be exported to folder, which contains the video.
 Each "trace" will be saved as a textfile and a plot.
+The events will be listed in event_counter_grid.txt.

 ## Further post-processing
-The trace-txt-files are used for further post-processing by the remaining three scripts:
+The SURF_trace n.txt-files and event_counter_grid.txt are used for further post-processing by the remaining three scripts:
-- SURF_sort_traces_by_rosette_size
+- SURF_sort_traces_by_rosette_size.m
+...
+Adjust directory and folders
+... will sort traces by rosette size, calculate flowrate in each size class and export statistics of events sorted by rosette size.
+... rosettes_by_size.txt contains counts, relative frequencies, and a list of normalized sizes (size in pixel divided by single cell size in pixel) of all rosettes in each class
+... event_grid_by_size.txt contains tables for each kind of event. the six lines of the tables correspond to the six classes of rosettes, the columns of the table correspond to the x-coordinates where the events were registered.

-- SURF_sort_traces_by_rosette_fate
+- SURF_sort_traces_by_rosette_fate.m
+...
+Adjust directoy, folders and add x-location in pixels of the end of the stenosis ... will sort by rosette size, as before, and calculate what events happenend before and after the "end of the stenosis" x-coordinate.
+This result can also be read manually from event_grid_by_size.txt, which is exported from SURF_sort_traces_by_rosette_size.m.
+... what is extra, is damaged_area.txt, the export of lost area or lost cells per rosette.

-- SURF_elastic_modulus
+- SURF_elastic_modulus.m
+...
+Adjust directoy, folders and add x-location in pixels of the end of the stenosis ...
+Adjust length and width of the stenosis
+... calculates velocity and deformation in each class for the undamaged rosettes only ... plotting stress (calculated from velocity) against deformation, gives the elastic modulus of the deformed object